Huangshan Attractions - Things to Do

 Xidi and Hongcun Ancient Villages

-Most tourists in the city visit Yellow Mountain Scenic Area which is well-known for its four wonders of spectacular peaks, odd-shaped pines, hot springs and seas of cloud.
+Most tourists in the city visit Huangshan Mountain Scenic Area which is well-known for its four wonders of spectacular peaks, odd-shaped pines, hot springs and seas of cloud.
 It is one of the famous mountains symbolizing the Chinese nation.
-Yellow Mountain abounds in miraculous scenic spots including peaks, rocks, pines, clouds, waterfalls, springs and historical sites.
+Huangshan Mountain abounds in miraculous scenic spots including peaks, rocks, pines, clouds, waterfalls, springs and historical sites.

 Huizhou Ancient City